Shoulder Case 3 Additional Images

-This is a post reduction xray after an anterior shoulder dislocation demonstrating a Hill-Sachs deformity, which is a compression fracture at the posterolateral head of the humerus due to impingement against anterior rim of glenoid fossa when the humeral head dislocates.
+This is a post reduction xray after an anterior shoulder dislocation demonstrating a Hill-Sachs deformity (blue arrow), which is a compression fracture at the posterolateral head of the humerus due to impingement against anterior rim of glenoid fossa when the humeral head dislocates.

 This is another patient with a glenohumeral dislocation demonstrating a Hill-Sachs deformity (blue arrow) and a Bankart lesion (red arrow).
 A Bankart lesion is an avulsion of anteroinferior glenoid labrum where the inferior glenohumeral ligament attaches.
 Both lesions indicate shoulder instability and a higher risk for recurrent dislocation.